ultraq/gradle-support/README.md

 the IDE to build to the same directories as Gradle instead of the default `out` directory 🤢

+You can also use `asGroovyProject` to continue configuring an existing project created by `createGroovyProject`, eg: started in one build script to be picked up later like in a multi-project build.

 ```groovy
 configure {
   createGroovyProject()